rylatorr/meraki-ise/README.md

 openssl rsa -in <common name>.key -out client.key
 ```
 Enter the key's password to unlock and decrypt the key.
 Keep the key safe.

+## Config.yaml
+In the Meraki section, an API key with Org RW is needed.
+It is recommended that a dedicated service account be created
+for this purpose.
+The Organization name needes to be supplied exactly as it is configured (case sensitive).

+Redis is an in-memory key-value store that caches client mappings (as well as the list of network mappings.)
+This may
+be run as a Docker container.

+The profile map is used to define which Group Policies to map Authorization Profiles to.
+The group policy ID can be
+found using the Meraki API call /networks/:networkId/groupPolicies.
+This assumes all networks will use a consistent
+group policy ID for each purpose.
+The IDs are automatically generated sequentially so as long as the group polices are
+created in the same order (or networks are bound to a common template, or cloned from a master) this will align.

+## Preparing networks.csv
+In an enterprise deployment with a distributed WAN, clients may be centrally authenticating from various sites.
+Meraki-ise mapper determines which Meraki network ID is applicable by looking up the client IP Address in a table of
+subnet-to-network mappings.
+This table is loaded from config/networks.csv.

+A utility program genNetworkSubnetCSV.py has been included to crawl a Meraki organization and enumerate all directly
+connected subnets at the site.
+The results are written to the networks.csv.

+This table should be re-generated when VLAN/addressing/site changes are made.
+It may be a good idea to schedule a cron
+job to automatically execute this periodically (eg. daily or weekly).

 ## Running the code